Ruth Kern: Biography

 Kern was a member and served as president of the El Paso chapter of the American Civil Liberties Union (ACLU).
-Kern often took on indigent defense cases.
-One, filed around 1975 sued El Paso County due to the poor conditions in the jail.
+She often took on indigent criminal defense cases.
+In one of those, filed around 1975, she sued El Paso County due to the poor conditions in the jail.
 This lawsuit led to the construction of a new jail.
 She also defended conscientious objectors to the Vietnam War.
 In 1974, the El Paso Women's Political Caucus (EPWPC) endorsed Kern for the position of judge at the Court of Domestic Relations in El Paso, which she lost to Enrique Pena after a "hard fight."
 Kern was also a very outspoken feminist and brought issues like rape and women's rights to the forefront of public discussion.
 Kern used her own experiences to dismiss myths about rape.
 She also served as vice chair of a shelter for women facing domestic violence, the Transitional Living Center, which she co-founded in 1977.
 Kern also co-founded and served as the first president of the El Paso Women's Bar Association.

 In 1993, Kern was inducted into the El Paso Women's Hall of Fame.
-Kern died in her home from an illness on January 26, 2002.
+Her twin children from her second marriage, David Kern and Suzan Kern, are both practicing attorneys who cite their mother's example as the reason they pursued law careers.
+They are her living legacy.
+Ruth Kern died in her home from an illness on January 26, 2002.